Sunday, August 21, 2022

 Labor costs

-Labor is fundamental for economic value, because if a laborer could not afford the necessities of life, you would not have a sustainable economy, and if they could amass riches and would not need to work any more, neither.
+Labor is fundamental for economic value, because if a laborer could not afford the necessities of life, you would not have a sustainable economy, and if they could amass riches and would not need to work any more.
 The idea that all value can be derived from labor is essentially Adam Smith's Labor Theory of Money (This theory since has been supplanted by the subjective theory, that value is measured by how useful something is to someone; you may see that reflected in what characters are willing to spend on a magic weapon.)

 In the game, the cost for an unskilled laborer is 2 sp per day (see Services, p.
 159 PHB), but most manufactured items will requrie a skilled artisan.
 A skilled laborer is paid 2 gp per day in the game.